liborty/rstats/README.md

 Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).
 Matrices multiplications.

 ## Appendix: Recent Releases

+* **Version 1.2.25** - added dependency on `rayon` crate which has somewhat increased the footprint but there will be significant speed ups due to parallel execution.
+Some have been introduced already.

 * **Version 1.2.24** - added `st_error` method to trait Vecg.
 It is a generalization of standard error to 'nd'.
 The central tendency is (usually) the geometric median and the spread is (usually) MADGM.
 Also tidied up `hulls`.